zigahertz/prllx_exchange/README.md

 I created a GenServer-based cache to contain user data.
 Quotes and Orders are modeled as GenServer child processes.
 Quote and Order uniqueness is guaranteed using a Registry (when fetching or updating quote data via the external API, we don't want to duplicate those that have already been instantiated as GenServer processes).

-In interests of time, I haven't finished the section of logic that updates the state of an order when it's complete.
-This is described in comments of `Parallax.Exchange.Order`.

-- It appears that executing an order for a given quote 'expires' that quote -- it cannot be used to generate another order once executed (this makes sense but wasn't mentioned in the instructions).
-Logic is required to update a quote's status to something like `executed` -- similar to the state expiration logic that already exists in `Parallax.Exchange.Quote.handle_info/2`.
-Right now, a user could attempt to create multiple orders for a single quote.
-They will receive a 422 from the API after generating an order from that quote.

-- A local database would be one way to securely manage user API tokens.
+- That being said, a local database would be one way to securely manage user API tokens.